joathert/canofi-app/README.md

 Note that data-sets 2 and 3 overlie each other, but both are plotted.
 This means that Canofi LAI method is comparable (though not exactly equivalent) to Hemiphot.R implementation.

 At High LAI, both 2 and 3 diverge from the reference values caculated with _Wang's Scipy Reprojection -> Hemiphot.R LAI_.
 This means that the skimage reprojection gives different results to the reference algorithm.
 This chimes with our previous experience of less smooth imagery on visual inspection.
 Based on our casual observations it is likely that Wang's method is more accurate, but this is an issue that needs further investigation.
 For this reason, **please do not yet use Canofi for critical research** where maximum accuracy is required.
-You should investigate the various reprojection algorithms for that.
+You should investigate the various reprojection algorithms for that or wait until the Canofi implementation is refined.

 ## More issues
 The browser image loading is complicated by the fact that the embedded python code refused to work with jpeg files.
 That is why input image files are first sent to a canvas and re-read in as fixed sized png files at lower resolution.
-This convoluted step is not neccessary using standard python, so use that for important research.
+This convoluted step is not neccessary using standard python that might run on a desktop.

 ## Attribution
 The LAI algorithm is a port of [Hemiphot.R](https://github.com/naturalis/Hemiphot):